TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/10-Task3.md

 ## WithdrawComponent

 The `WithdrawComponent` is very similar to the `DepositComponent`.
 The only difference is that we're calling the `withdraw` function instead of the `deposit` function.
 The `withdraw` function takes one argument - the amount of WETH10 we want to withdraw.
-We also don't neeed to pass in the `overrides` object this time beacuse we're not sending any ether along the transaction (but note that your account we'll still get charged the gas fee).
+We also don't need to pass in the `overrides` object this time because we're not sending any ether along the transaction (but note that your account we'll still get charged the gas fee).

 In the `WithdrawComponent` component: